Octet Baryon Masses and Magnetic Moments in Hot and Dense Isospin Asymmetric Nuclear Matter: Summary

 We have studied the masses and magnetic moments of octet baryons at finite density and temperature in an asymmetric nuclear matter by using the chiral SU(3) quark mean field approach.
 To obtain the vacuum values of magnetic moments of baryons comparable to experimental data, we have calculated the magnetic moments of baryons which further include the contribution from valence quarks, sea quarks and orbital angular momentum of sea quarks.

 With the introduction of isospin asymmetry in the nuclear medium, the effective masses of $u$ quark and $d$ quark show a splitting which rises with the rise of isospin asymmetry of the medium.
 This splitting of effective quark masses also leads to splitting of effective baryon masses in isospin multiplets in the baryon octet.
+We find that the coupling between quarks and mesons plays an important role in understanding the behavior of strongly interacting matter.
+The present approach is based on mean field approximation, in which we consider constant coupling between quarks and mesons.
+It will be interesting to study the behavior of dense matter beyond mean field approximation.
+It is argued in literature that in the presence of magnetic field the coupling constants decrease with the strength of magnetic field (through thermo-magnetic corrections to couplings at one loop level), leading to decrease in dynamical (effective) mass of constituent quarks, especially at high temperatures.
+This can lead to decrease in critical temperature and hence the phenomenon of inverse magnetic catalysis \cite{lsm,contact46,contact47,contact48,contact49,bali,mcimcqcd}.
 The effective magnetic moments of baryons are found to increase with the increase of isospin asymmetry of the medium upto $I=0.3$ (with exceptions of $\mu_{\Sigma^+}^*$ and $\mu_{\Sigma^0}^*$) as compared to corresponding values in symmetric medium.
 For further rise in isospin asymmetry from $I=0.3$ to $I=0.5$, the magnetic moments of $n,\Sigma^-,\Lambda$ show different behaviors at $\rho_0$ and $4\rho_0$.
 This is due to attractive potential provided by $\delta$ meson field which makes pure neutron matter bounded like symmetric nuclear matter.
 Further, the increase of temperature decreases the effect of isospin asymmetry on the masses as well as magnetic moments.
 This is because of the reduced compressibility of nuclear matter at finite temperature as compared to that at zero temperature.
 Furthermore, the variation of effective magnetic moments of baryons as a function of temperature is negligible for nuclear matter density higher than $4\rho_0$ indicating second order phase transition at higher densities \cite{wang neu}.
+The present approach along with Polyakov loop corrections (which becomes important near critical temperature) can be used to study the phenomena like chiral restoration, deconfinement phase transition and inverse magnetic catalysis \cite{recommend,hadrongas,imcpnjl,effective}.
+It will be interesting to study the behavior of effective magnetic moment of baryons obtained in the present work, in the presence of magnetized neutron star matter as modification of baryon magnetic moment can lead to changes in neutron star mass as well as radius \cite{ryu1}.